Maria Petschnig: Art

 Petschnig started her professional career in the year 2000.
 In her earlier videos, she frequently made use of her own body in outlandish, psychological and awkward scenarios.
 Through her artworks, Petschnig raises social, psychological and existential issues while complicating the viewing experience.
 She makes her audience aware and often uncomfortable about their voyeuristic inclinations.

 Karen Rosenberg of The New York Times argued that Petschnig's work can seem like a gentler version of Viennese Actionism's extreme body art or of the gender-bending epics of Matthew Barney.
 The art critic, Jerry Saltz, reviewed her work in the New York Magazine and wrote that her strange videos depict that she is the Franz Kafka of the art world.

 In 2010, Petschnig's works were included in the Greater New York exhibition at the MoMA PS1 of the Museum of Modern Art in New York City.
 In 2013, her artworks Petschsniggle and Vasistas were exhibited nationally as well as internationally.
 Both of her artworks received critical reviews from multiple reputed news agencies including ARTnews and The New York Times.
 In 2015, Black Dog Publishing printed a monograph on Petschnig's videos titled Nineteen Videos 2002 - 2015.

 In 2021, Petschnig produced her first documentary film, Uncomfortably Comfortable.
 The film chronicles the life of a homeless person, Marc, who lives in his car in New York City.
 The film premiered at the 45th Duisburger Filmwoche, where it received the ARTE-Dokumentarfilmpreis (ARTE Documentary Award) for the year 2021.
 Phuong Le in The Guardian called it a "commendably transparent" documentary.

 Her first feature narrative film Beautiful and Neat Room screened in competition at the 30th STFF Split Film Festival in Croatia in September 2025, and won the Grand Prix for best feature.
-The film follows artist Marie who cohabitates with one seemingly harmless but secretly crazy roommate after the next and finds herself in some bizarre boundary-pushing experiences.
-The movie is inspired by Petschnig’s own experiences, having shared her living space with more than 60 roommates over the course of 22 years.
-She has told The New York Times that sharing her apartment was “a way to survive as an artist in New York City”.

 Petschnig's artworks and films have been featured in multiple exhibitions and film festivals including the International Film Festival Rotterdam and Anthology Film Archives.
 She has also given talks on her work at Columbia University, Vassar College, The Institute of Contemporary Art (ICA), Moscow, National Centre for Contemporary Arts, Yekaterinburg and The New School.